sirlatrom/blog.sunekeller.dk/_drafts/declarative-docker-enterprise-part-2.md

 This is the second part of our pipeline and resides in its own repo in GitLab.

 The Docker + UCP VM template is built on top of the base VM template.
 The concern of this part is to install and configure the necessary packages for an instance to be part of the cluster.
-It uses HashiCorp Packer to clone the base VM template and run Ansible locally on the VM in order to install required packages, apt repos for Docker EE, and configure HTTP proxy and CA certificate trust, among other things.
+It uses HashiCorp Packer to clone the base VM template and run Ansible locally on the VM in order to install required packages, apt repos for Docker Enterprise, and configure HTTP proxy and CA certificate trust, among other things.

 The list of packages that an operator can expect to find on every instance is listed in a playbook in this repo, and rather than installing additional tools or packages on all the individual nodes after they have been created, it is recommended to add them to this repo and perform a rolling upgrade of the cluster.